Day 1 - Arrival day

 Price for BOSNIAN MTB WEEKEND ADVENTURE tour includes

-- Transportation from Ljubljana to Banja luka in an airconditioned van with a bike trailer
+- Transportation from Ljubljana to Banja luka and back in an airconditioned van with a bike trailer

 - 3 nights accommodation